bimibro/AmarLofi/README.md

 This is a basic React application that serves as a starting point for building React applications.

+Simple Lo-fi study web app made for personal use.

 ## Project Structure

 ```